If you’re looking for a cycling goal, a sportive makes an excellent target.

 Our view

-For 2021 the organisers made their long route known as the Dragon Devil harder than ever by reversing it, and will continue with this route for 2023!
+While the event has been held for many years, the route was reversed in 2021 to make it even more challenging, and that new route has remained in place for 2025.
 With elevation gains of almost 4,500 metres over a mammoth distance of 296 kilometres this is probably the hardest sportive in the UK.
 The lesser challenge of the Gran Fondo version is hardly a walk in the park with 3,000 metres of elevation and a distance of 213 kilometres!

 Conclusion